 Life in Charleston

 Charleston is a city known for its enchantment and charm, as well as its fascinating beauty, history, and culture.
 Since its settlement in 1670 by English colonists, the charming historic seaport of Charleston has been a favorite vacation and relocation destination.
-Located on the coast of South Carolina, midway between Myrtle Beach and Hilton Head Island, Charleston is recognized by Travel and Leisure as one the Top 10 Cities in the United States.
+Located on the coast of South Carolina, midway between Myrtle Beach and Hilton Head Island, Charleston was ranked by Travel and Leisure two consective years in a row as the best destination.
+We are very proud of this honor!
+To read article: click here.

 Steeped in history, Charleston is often called a "living museum."
 Its past and present are intertwined like no other city, and is evident in its culture, architecture, plantations, and famous gardens.
 With its lively and historical festivals and cultural events, there's never a dull moment in Charleston.
 The city is always bustling with seasonal events such as the Southeastern Wildlife Exposition every February, the Spoleto Festival USA held each May, to the annual 10K Cooper River Bridge Run held every April.